FIND YOUR CENTER OF BALANCE.

 Auto mode provides the most balanced engine and chassis response.

 Dynamic mode provides optimal engine and chassis settings for performance driving conditions.
 The suspension is optimized for handling and body control, the steering is heavier for a more direct feel and the transmission shift pattern is tuned for immediate response.

 Audi drive select—Performance mode

-Audi R8 V10 plus vehicles feature additional Audi drive select settings through the Performance mode button.
-Performance mode offers three pre-set calibrations: suspension, steering and transmission for optimal performance on dry, wet and snow-covered roads.
+Audi R8 V10 plus models feature additional Audi drive select settings through the Performance mode button.
+Performance mode offers three pre-set calibrations for optimal performance on dry, wet and snow-covered roads.

 4 – 2 = 1 STEP CLOSER TO THE TRACK.

 Rear-wheel drive system

 Driving the rear wheels of the Audi R8 V10 Coupe RWS is the same seven-speed S tronic® dual-clutch transmission found in the Audi R8 V10 Coupe.
 A mechanical limited-slip differential works with the vehicle’s traction control system to help provide torque where it’s most advantageous.